-One man killed and six others injured in mass shooting in Baltimore
+One dead and six injured after two gunmen ambush group in Baltimore street

 Officers were called to the scene of a shooting at the intersection of Park Heights Avenue and Shirley Avenue in the city’s Northwest District at around 12.24pm on Wednesday afternoon

-One man has been killed and six other adults injured in a mass shooting in broad daylight in Baltimore, with two gunmen now at large.
+One man has been killed and six others injured in a broad daylight mass shooting in Baltimore, after two gunmen jumped out of a car and ambushed a group of people hanging out in a street.

 Baltimore Police Chief Michael Harrison said that a “mass casualty event” unfolded at the intersection of Park Heights Avenue and Shirley Avenue in the Maryland city’s Northwest District at around 12.24pm on Wednesday afternoon.

-The police chief said that a group of adults were sitting and standing at the intersection when a late-model silver four door Lexus drove into the area on Park Heights.
+The police chief said that a group of men were sitting and standing at the intersection when a late-model silver four door Lexus sedan drove into the area on Park Heights.

-Two suspects exited the vehicle and began firing “indiscriminately” at the group of people, he said.
+At that moment, two suspects exited the vehicle and began firing “indiscriminately” at the group of people, he said.

-Seven people – all adults – were shot in the attack.
+Seven people – all adult males – were shot in the attack.

 The two shooters then jumped back into the vehicle and fled from the scene, Chief Harrison said.

-Two of the victims were rushed to the shock trauma unit of a local hospital where one man died from their injuries.
+Officers arrived on the scene to find two victims suffering from gunshot wounds.
+They were rushed to the shock trauma unit of a local hospital, where one man died from his injuries.

-The other five victims were all walk-ins at Sinai Hospital.
+The other five victims walked into Sinai Hospital for treatment for gunshot wounds.

 The police chief said that the six surviving victims are believed to have sustained non-life-threatening injuries and are all expected to survive.